Cannondale SystemSix: New aero bike comes complete with Power2Max power meter - Cycling Weekly

 Cannondale SystemSix: First ride

 Girona hosted the first rides of the Cannondale SystemSix, and although surrounded by mountains we managed to carve out a relatively flat loop; which is obviously this bikes advantage.
 The overbuilt tubing on the SystemSix does make the bike look heavy but there’s undeniable stiffness in the frame that’s partnered perfectly by the Knot 64 wheelset.
-A couple of pedal strokes is all it needed to get up to speed and hold it. wheels.
+A couple of pedal strokes is all it needed to get up to speed and hold it.

 Of all the potential show stopping features on this on this bike, the Knot 64 wheels might the finest.
 They’re deep but without any of the difficulties that can accompany that; such as slow acceleration or compromises on the handling.

-There was one glaring omission in the launch though though, and that was compliance.
+There was one glaring omission in the launch though, and that was compliance.
 Maybe it’s because this is the brand’s first aero bike in years that it wanted to make clear just how fast it is, but there was no mention of just how comfortable it is; which is very.

 Cannondale SystemSix: Models and prices